sofrida/sofrida.github.io/contact.md

 If you are received our notification mail, you can request us the detailed vulnerability report for your app.

-##Please include the following information in the email :
+## Please include the following information in the email:
 - Developer Information (Name, Department, etc)
 - App Information (Pkg ID.
 Ex:com.abc.def)